There is a Tavern in the Town: History

 There have also been recordings by Gracie Fields (1938) and Wally Cox (1949, using a yodeling trick vocal).

 Mitch Miller's performed the tune in the Sing-Along Gang's 1958 debut record, Sing Along with Mitch.
 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961) and Nat King Cole performed a cover of the song on his album Those Lazy-Hazy-Crazy Days of Summer (1963).
 It also featured in the English pre-WWII Leslie Howard movie, "Pimpernel" Smith, as the code tune to indicate the pimpernel's presence.

 Pete Seeger wrote “Well May the World Go” loosely on the basis of this song.

 The lyrics share similarity to English folk ballad "Fare Thee Well," including the repeated phrase and imagery of a turtledove.

 The catchy tune is also familiar in the popular children's song, "Head, Shoulders, Knees and Toes".

 While the song is usually performed up-tempo, it appeared as a ballad in the Ripper Street third-season episode "Ashes and Diamonds", arranged for Charlene McKenna as the character Rose Erskine on BBC One and Amazon Prime Instant Video.

 During the bar scene in Captain America: The First Avenger, the song is played on the piano and sung by the Howling Commandos.

 The 1974 children's album Halloween Songs That Tickle Your Funny Bone, by Ruth Roberts, Bill Katz, and Gene Piller, includes a parody called "There Is a Haunted House In Town."

+Lyrics

 Here are the original lyrics as they appear in the William Henry Hills songbook of 1883: